JetBrains/teamcity-documentation/topics/parallel-tests.md

 If you run tests differently, you can still enable the _Parallel tests_ build feature for your configuration and benefit from automatic test division: you will obtain the information about the tests to execute from [the build parameters](#custom-tests) that will be provided by the build feature.

-### Runner specific requirements
+### Runner-specific requirements
 {id='runner-requirements'}

-Automatic execution of a batch of tests instead of the whole set of tests, is only supported if the following requirements are met:
+Automatic execution of a batch of tests instead of the whole set of tests is only supported if the following requirements are met:

 * [Maven](maven.md)
   * Maven minimal supported version: 3.x.